Esteemed author John Hough, of West Tisbury, read Martha's Vineyard in the American Revolution. Here are his impressions.

 Read the tale of Vineyarders who lead their fellow Islanders in the War for Independence.
 Discover the background of myths we've heard over the years, from the Liberty Pole ladies to General Grey's Raid.
 Learn the back-story of what really happened.
 Grasp the depth of dismay at an attack by the British on the Vineyarder's homeland.

 Check out Martha's Vineyard in the American Revolution.
 NOW AVAILABLE!....

 Taking orders now! email me at email@example.com see below

 Zoom Book Talk offered by the Aquinnah Library on Saturday December 4.
-Because it was held at 11 am, friends from Scotland, Finland, England and Switzerland could participate in the program.
-How great to visit with friend and family from far and wide.
+Because it was held at 11 am, friends from Scotland, Finland, England and Switzerland could participate in the program without staying up past their bedtime.
+How great to visit with friend and family from afar.

 Book talks for Martha's Vineyard in the American Revolution: